shittu33/Responsive-FacebookClone/README.md

   - LargeSize: (1100 px)
   - ExtraLargeSize: (1258 px)

-The app handles responsiveness for  all its Components with 2 Main Components: FacebookAppBar and FacebookBody
+The app handles responsiveness for  all its Components with 2 Main Components: **FacebookAppBar** and **FacebookBody**

-### Responsive FacebookAppBar
-The App used a Custom widget named ResponsiveAppBar whose view depends on the current Screen Size:
+#### Responsive FacebookAppBarThe App used a Custom widget named ResponsiveAppBar whose view depends on the current Screen Size:

 - MobileScreenWidth: when the screen is so small (like MobileScreen) it displays two level AppBar at the top of the App
 - WebSize: when the app is viewed from Desktop browser it displays one Level AppBar at the top of the App, when the screen is Very Large it display all the tabs,fullSearchBar and buttons on the AppBar, then as the screen grew smaller, some of the buttons,fullSearchBar and Tab get Smaller and eventually disappears

-### Responsive FacebookBody
+#### Responsive FacebookBody
 The app divide the Body Contents in to 3 segments namely: RightPanel,LeftPanel & MainBodyPanel.
 The app display one,two or both segments depending on the current screenSize:
 - MobileScreenWidth: when the screen is so small (like **MobileScreen**)  only the MainBodyPanel will be shown on the Screen